-Financial considerations
+6. Financial considerations

 The Authority's Strategic Policy team have undertaken the review of LDP 2 and prepared the Review Report.
-The Welsh translation and consultation costs will be undertaken within the parameters of the existing agreed budget.
+The Welsh translation and consultation will be undertaken out of the current budget.
+The preparation of an LDP is a statutory requirement and sufficient budget will need to be made available to progress the replacement LDP.
+The Delivery Agreement will be prepared and will set out the timetable and resource implications.